IndexCoop/index-coop-smart-contracts/README.md

 ### Run Integration Tests

-`yarn chain:fork:ethereum` in one terminal to run chain fork. replace ethereum with polygon or optimism if needed, see package.json
+`yarn chain:fork:ethereum` in one terminal to run chain fork. replace ethereum with polygon if needed, see package.json

 `yarn test:integration:ethereum` in another terminal, replace chain again as needed